solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 cannot be CPI'ed into.

-Application developers will be able to rebate these fees through a new runtime mechanism, but only if the transaction actually succeeds, this way CU heavy simulation of the program while write-locking the respective accounts will require full fee payment.
+Application developers will be able to rebate these fees through a new runtime mechanism, but only if the transaction succeeds, this way transactions write-locking the respective accounts will require full fee payment before program is executed.

 ### Payment